cvs-health/android-compose-accessibility-techniques/doc/components/LinksInlineWithText.md

 )
 ```

+Notes:
-Note: HTML linked text will not display as a link in Compose Preview, but does appear as a link when run in an app.
+- HTML linked text will not display as a link in Compose Preview, but does appear as a link when run in an app.
 Links using `URLSpan` do display correctly as links in Preview.
+- Automated testing of `AndroidView` is limited, since it appears to surface almost no semantic properties at all and its View-based contents are opaque to tests.

 ----